shjang7/daily_tech_journal/README.md

 This way, we can keep a simple structure and reuse some methods of modules.

 ### Closures (24.jan.2020)
-Closures often pass into a function as a parameter, a particular part in the function can call the closure.
+Closures often pass into a function as a parameter, a particular part in the function can call the closure.<br />
 Closures have Blocks, Procs and Lambda's.

 #### Blocks

-The Block is a snipped code, after passing into a function, it can be executed with the 'yield' in the function.
+The Block is a snipped code, after passing into a function, it can be executed with the 'yield' in the function.<br />
 If we want to use the same Block to another array2 or array3, to prevent repeating it, we could use Procs or Lambda's.

 <details>